hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 - The height to set when drought starts

 ## Schedule
-The basic tab also contains the settings for automatiing floodgates based on a schedule.
+The basic tab also contains the settings for automating floodgates based on a schedule.
 - Enable Schedule based setting of height
 - Optionally disable schedule during droughts
 - The times and heights for the schedule